Fidelity shows how unicorns hurt performance at popular funds

 3 Min Read

-BOSTON (Reuters) - Fidelity's bets on unicorn companies, the rare private firm or startup that grows in value to at least $1 billion, put a dent in the stellar performance of some of the company's most popular mutual funds during the first half of 2017.
+BOSTON, July 18 (Reuters) - Fidelity's bets on unicorn companies, the rare private firm or startup that grows in value to at least $1 billion, put a dent in the stellar performance of some of the company's most popular mutual funds during the first half of 2017.

 Fidelity has stepped up disclosure of how pre-IPO companies affect mutual fund performance.
 This week, for example, Boston-based Fidelity Investments showed how content-sharing company Pinterest Inc had an outsize impact on the portfolio performance of its most popular stock fund.